I. What Are Twitter Direct Messages (DMs)?

 One way is through CM.com's business API that includes the Twitter for Business API, allowing businesses to access and manage Twitter DMs from their preferred platform or environment.

 Another option is CM.com's Mobile Service Cloud.
 The Mobile Service Cloud creates efficiency by unifying your mobile communication platforms into one streamlined and intuitive multi-channel messaging inbox.
 The Mobile Service Cloud simplifies your customer care agents' lives – especially if you rely on multiple conversational platforms and messaging channels to handle your customer care and support requests.

 Along with Twitter for Business DMs, the Mobile Service Cloud allows you to easily add any additional mobile communications and OTT mobile messaging channels.
 With the Mobile Service Cloud platform, you can efficiently respond to conversations directly to each of your various messaging channels simultaneously, all through one unified dashboard.

-- Available messaging channels include WhatsApp Business, Apple Business Chat, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, RCS, and more.
+- Available messaging channels include WhatsApp Business, Apple Messages for Business, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, RCS, and more.

 - It's a one-stop-shop for your messaging channels, automation, chatbots, and intuitive customer support software — centralized and packaged neatly all in one single inbox

 - Access all messaging channels and engage in multiple conversations through a single view

 Request your free demo of the Mobile Service Cloud, or get started right away!